onflow/docs/docs/tools/flow-cli/migrate/migrate-list-staged-contracts.md

 ```
 >
-flow migrate list-staged --network=previewnet
+flow migrate list-staged --network=testnet

-Lists all staged contracts from the Previewnet network.
+Lists all staged contracts from the Testnet network.

 ```